home-assistant/developers.home-assistant/docs/core/entity/image.md

 An implementation can provide either a URL from where an image will automatically be fetched or image data as `bytes`.
 When providing a URL, the fetched image will be cached in `self._cached_image`, set `self._cached_image` to `None` to invalidate the cache.

-To make frontend refetch the image, bump the `image_last_updated` property.

 ## Properties

 :::tip